netanelbarel75/SetGame/README.md

 1. Clone this repository
 2. Open the project in Android Studio
 3. Create a Firebase project at https://console.firebase.google.com/
-4. Add your application to the Firebase project
+4. Add your application to the Firebase project with package name `com.example.setcardgame`
+5. Generate a debug keystore using the script in `app/keystore/create_debug_keystore_fixed.bat`
+6. Add the SHA-1 fingerprint to your Firebase project settings
-5. Download the `google-services.json` file and replace the placeholder file in the app directory
+7. Download the `google-services.json` file and replace the placeholder file in the app directory
-6. Enable Google Sign-In in the Firebase Authentication section
+8. Enable Google Sign-In in the Firebase Authentication section
+9. Update the Web Client ID in LoginActivity.java with your actual Web Client ID
-7. Create a Firestore database with appropriate security rules
+10. Create both a Firestore database and Realtime Database with appropriate security rules
-8. Build and run the application
+11. Build and run the application

+Note: The app requires Android 6.0 (API level 23) or higher

 ## Game Rules